GreyActOwl1/TheaterTrack2/README.md

 # Android Project 4 - *Name of App Here*

-Submitted by: Adrian
+Submitted by: Adrian Eastmond

-TheaterTrack II is a movie browsing app that allows users to browse ...
-[TODO]
+TheaterTrack is a movie-browsing app that allows users to browse movies currently playing in theaters and TV shows.

 Time spent: 4 hours spent in total